 Hamburg Chickens are a popular show breed that comes in a variety of different colors.
-They are fast-maturing birds are dual purpose; meaning that can provide both a decent amount of eggs and a sizable portion of meat.
-The breed is also known for being hardy and tends to do extremely well in cold environments.
+They are fast-maturing birds and are a dual purpose chicken breed; meaning that can provide both a decent amount of eggs and a sizable portion of meat.
+The breed of chicken is also known for being hardy and tends to do extremely well in cold environments.

 You can expect a Hamburg chicken to lay around 200 eggs a year and can start laying eggs at just 5 months of age.
 Their small size means that they aren’t great for meat production as the roosters can easily reach 4 and a half to 5 and a half pounds while the hens will weigh 3 and a half to 4 pounds.
 Additionally, they are a popular show bird, and the APA has recognized six different color variations of the Hamburg chicken.

 They have an average lifespan for a chicken at between 5 to 8 years with proper care.
 These are active birds, so if you intend to keep a flock, then you will need to build a sizable coop so that they will have plenty of room to move around.

 Luckily, they are hardy otherwise and can live in most types of environments without a problem.
 If you are looking for a well-rounded hardy birdy, then the Hamburg chicken may just be exactly what your coop needs.

 The Hamburg chicken is a breed that seems to have emerged sometime in the fourteenth century in the country of Holland.
 Today there are fourteen breeds of the Hamburg chicken that are recognized overseas, with six of these coloring now being recognized by the APA.
 They were even used in the first-ever chicken show and are an important part of chicken history.
 This makes the Hamburg chicken a popular show bird, and today they can be found being kept and used for a multitude of reasons.